Coronavirus: the business impact

 The current advice of the government is that people should self-isolate for 7 days if they have either:

-Further, anybody who lives with somebody who is displaying the above symptoms should stay at home for 14 days from when that person first became symptomatic.
-After 14 days, anyone in the home who does not have symptoms can return to their normal routine.
-But, if anyone else in the home gets symptoms, they should stay at home for 7 days from the day their symptoms start.
+Further, anybody who shares a household with somebody who is displaying the above symptoms should stay at home for 14 days from when that person first became symptomatic.
+In this context, in England this includes any person in the same support bubble (i.e. where people who live alone, or just with their children, meet people from one other household) and in Wales it includes anyone in a second household that is treated as part of the same household in accordance with public health guidance.
+After 14 days, anyone in the household who does not have symptoms can return to their normal routine.
+But if anyone else in the household gets symptoms, they should stay at home for 10 days from the day their symptoms start.

-Any person who suffers symptoms can return to their normal routine after 7 days if they feel better and no longer have a high temperature.
-If they still have a cough or anosmia after 7 days, but their temperature is normal, they do not need to continue staying at home, as these symptoms can last for several weeks after the infection has gone.
+Any person who suffers symptoms can return to their normal routine after 10 days if they feel better and no longer have a high temperature.
+If they still have a cough or anosmia after 10 days, but their temperature is normal, they do not need to continue staying at home, as these symptoms can last for several weeks after the infection has gone.
+They should keep self-isolating if they have any of these symptoms after 10 days:

 Individuals who are defined in public health guidance as clinically extremely vulnerable and at very high risk of severe illness from coronavirus because of an underlying health condition are being notified in writing that, in accordance with that guidance, they need to follow rigorously shielding measures for the period specified in the notification.
-The public health guidance that applies in England is here and the similar guidance that applies in Wales is here.
+This advice is to no longer apply in England from 1 August, but it is to continue to apply in Wales at least until 16 August.
+The public health guidance that applies in England is here and the guidance that applies in Wales is here.

 There is additional guidance from Public Health England that those who are clinically vulnerable, meaning that they are at higher risk of severe illness from coronavirus, should stay at home as much as possible and, if they do go out, to take particular care to minimise contact with others.
 For further details in this regard, click here.